JohnyCoolHD/RetroDisc-System/README.md

       ├──────────────────────┐
       │                      │
       ▼                      ▼

 Original Files          RetroDisc Data
                         ├── Updates
                         ├── Mods
                         ├── Save Data
                         ├── Wine Prefix
                         ├── Registry
                         └── Configuration
 ```

-This keeps the original game preserved while allowing the playable version to evolve independently.
+The original release stays preserved while the playable version can continue to evolve.

-The same RetroDisc package can therefore be used on read-only media for preservation or on writable media for long-term installations.
+The same RetroDisc package can be used:

+* From read-only media for preservation
+* From writable storage for long-term use

 ---

-# A Universal Directory Standard
+# 📁 RetroDisc Directory Standard

-RetroDisc is more than a launcher.

-It defines a standardized directory layout that any compatible software can understand.

-Imagine inserting a USB drive or microSD card containing several RetroDisc games.

-A future Steam plugin could automatically detect the device, scan it for RetroDisc games and temporarily add every title to your Steam library.

-When the storage device is removed, the entries disappear again automatically.

-The same concept can be used by graphical frontends, handheld launchers or entirely different game libraries.

-Because every RetroDisc game follows the same structure, software only has to support the RetroDisc standard instead of individual games.
+Every RetroDisc game follows the same standardized directory structure.

----
+A RetroDisc package contains the original game files, launcher and compatibility configuration.
+Writable game data is stored separately on the user's system, allowing RetroDisc games to also work from read-only media such as discs or ISO images.

+Example:

+RetroDisc Game Media
+├── RetroDisc.sh
+├── RetroDisc.conf
+└── Game Files

+Internal Storage
+└── RetroDisc Data ( Seperated per Game)
+    ├── Saves
+    ├── Updates
+    ├── Mods
+    ├── Configuration
+    ├── Wine Prefix
+    └── Registry

-# Requirements
+# ⚙️ Requirements

 RetroDisc only works on Linux.

 ## Required

-- wine
+* Wine
+* wineserver
-- fuse-overlayfs
+* fuse-overlayfs
-- fusermount3
+* fusermount3
-- mountpoint
+* mountpoint

 ## Optional

-Depending on the game configuration, RetroDisc can also use:
+Depending on the game configuration:

-- Proton
+* Proton
-- Gamescope
+* Gamescope
-- Vulkan drivers
+* Vulkan drivers
-- DXVK
+* DXVK

 Not every RetroDisc game requires every component.